Following booming growth period, virtual diabetes care management company receives additional Series B funding and adds to team of expert advisors

 “Over the past several years, the VHA has found the results of our partnership to be ‘nothing short of staggering,’” said Bloom.
 “With this additional funding and critical expertise, we will be able to advance our efforts to reach even more at-risk patients, both within the Veterans Health Administration and beyond in the private payer market.”

 Podimetrics was founded in 2011 by a physician, engineers, and graduates from MIT and Harvard.
 Its services are used by patients across the country, including in more than 40 VA medical facilities.
 Its SmartMat™ is FDA-cleared, has the American Podiatric Medical Association Seal of Approval, and is manufactured in Massachusetts.

-About Podimetrics Podimetrics is a virtual care management company with the leading solution to help prevent costly and deadly diabetic amputations.
+About Podimetrics Podimetrics is a virtual, diabetes care management company with the leading solution to help prevent costly and deadly diabetic amputations.
 We provide high-risk patients our FDA-cleared SmartMat through partnerships with payers and at-risk providers, including the Veterans Health Administration.
 After placing their feet on the mat for just 20 seconds a day, patients’ data are automatically sent to our care management team, which helps address any concerning findings.
 By combining cutting-edge technology with best-in-class care management, Podimetrics earns high engagement rates from patients and allows clinicians to achieve unparalleled outcomes saving limbs, lives, and money.
 Founded in 2011 by a physician and engineers from MIT and Harvard, Podimetrics is headquartered in Somerville, MA and backed by Norwich Ventures, Scientific Health Development, Polaris Partners, and Rock Health.
 For more information, go to www.podimetrics.com or follow us on Twitter @podimetrics.